Acute lymphoblastic leukaemia risks and causes

 Exposure to a chemical called benzene at work increases the risk of developing ALL.
 Exposure to benzene may occur in petrol, chemical, pharmaceutical and rubber industries.
 Benzene is also used in shoe production and the printing industry.
 The higher the level of exposure over many years, the greater the risk.
 There is benzene in traffic pollution but the levels are likely to be too low to increase leukaemia risk.
 Benzene is also in cigarette smoke (see below).

 A review of studies (meta analysis) in 2009 has shown that smoking in the home by parents may increase the risk of ALL in their children.
 This includes smoking by the father in the time before conception.
 Data from the French ESCALE study in 2013 suggests that drinking more than 2 cups of coffee a day may slightly increase the risk of childhood ALL.
-More research is need on this.
+More research is needed on this.

 Certain rare, inherited conditions can increase the risk of acute leukaemia, including